(Also known as: how to get the most from your data without making a fool of yourself.)

 gnuplot: a free plotting package with some basic fitting capability (although not enough to do every HW problem).
 This might be a good option if you're writing standalone code in C/C++/FORTRAN and just need a way of plotting the output.

 Mathematica: an integrated plotting and mathematical analysis package.
 Quite expensive (prohibitively so if you're not a student).
-A single user license for an old, slow version of Mathematica 4 is available on the main physics server.

 GNU Scientific Library: a free library of computational routines.
 To some extent it is a freeware equivalent of the routines in Numerical Recipes.
 Available in C and C++.